holy names for our dybbuk

 Holy Names for Our Dybbuk reimagines a dybbuk exorcism for our times, as a movement-based score and site-specific ritual.
 Taking place at Jewish sites in Poland, the performance brings audiences and performers into direct and embodied encounters with Jewish memory as it is embedded in the land.
 Created by Weitz, in collaboration with Polish choreographer Magdalena Przybysz, the 40-minute performance features Weitz as the dybbuk, who becomes a channel for ancestral grief.
 Through rhythmic Hebrew chanting and Hasidic-inspired postmodern choreography, a multigenerational ensemble of Polish dancers confronts the dybbuk as healers, crafting a somatic and symbolic ritual to exorcize ancestral trauma from both the collective body and the land.

-Amid the profound grief and violence in Palestine and Israel, Holy Names for Our Dybbuk fosters a communal quest for ancestral wisdom, offering embodied guidance to heal deep-rooted traumas of the past, present, and future.
-The project premiered during the 8th annual FestivALT at the site of the former Nazi labor and concentration camp Kraków-Plaszow on June 30, 2024, and was later performed at the POLIN Museum in Warsaw on September 25, 2024.
-Workshops have taken place at venues such as Der Nister in Los Angeles, the Galicia Jewish Museum in Kraków, the JCC in Warsaw, and Aravah Sukkot Festival in Hopland, CA. Weitz will host an upcoming in-person workshop at Limmud Festival in England on December 24.
-2024.
-Scroll down for more information about the workshops.
+Amid the ongoing violence in Palestine and Israel, Holy Names for Our Dybbuk fosters a communal quest for ancestral wisdom, offering embodied guidance to heal deep-rooted traumas of the past, present, and future.
+The project premiered at the 8th annual FestivALT on June 30, 2024, at the site of the former Nazi labor and concentration camp, Kraków-Plaszow, and was later performed at the POLIN Museum in Warsaw on September 25, 2024.
+Weitz is currently creating a video artwork that incorporates visual and audio recordings from her performances.
+She also leads movement-based workshops informed by her choreographic research (scroll down for details).

 Creator and Lead Artist: Julie Weitz